 That second half, the suite, comprised a set of nine short portraits of friends and acquaintances, imagined as though poems from the collection of often scurrilous as well as grave epigrams, the “Greek Anthology”.
 The suite was written in a playful code that makes reference to a host of works in the orchestral and operatic repertoire (with some piano music too).
 While conveying “secret” messages to and about individuals, I also wanted to bridge the popular and the elite through postmodernist mash-ups, emphasising the sensuous and physical side of performance with violent contrasts and virtuoso techniques, mobilised by lucid – even very strict – musical form.

 As I explained in the notes I wrote to accompany the concert, I wanted to emulate in sound the poetic techniques of the Greek Anthology and the centos of late antiquity which happily – and often very cleverly – used ready-made phrases borrowed from previous poetry.
-Their work was also the precipitate out of – and glue between – friends, neighbours and enemies.
+The work of the Anthology poets was the precipitate out of – and glue between – friends, neighbours and enemies.
 With this music, then, I wanted to create a personal, situated, non-institutional, occasional art like theirs which was also capable of communicating to a broader public.
 I was also aware at the same time that if I were to write epigrammatic musical portraits, I should necessarily strip people of their complexity and reduce them to types (I was thinking of Theophrastus at this stage): the form itself would necessarily distance us from them.
-In that respect my pieces were satiric even when they appear most sentimental and sympathetic.
+I was very aware that in that respect my pieces were satiric even when they appear most sentimental and sympathetic, but it wasn’t a problem for me.

 Now, 30 years later, I hear these pieces as normative and utopian, even moralistic: there was in them an element of criticism, that desire to correct that is key to satire.
-Now I would prioritise their stories over their Theophrastian “character”.
-I wonder, rather, what the stories of these characters were.
-Some I know, but others?
+Now I would prioritise the stories they tell about themselves over their Theophrastian “character”.
+I wonder today, instead, how their stories turned out and what became of them.
+A few I know, but others?
 What happened to the addressees – to the princess whose extraordinary beauty could not hide her terrified grasp on love which she hoped would prevent her falling into the abyss, a terror all too clear in her nightmare of being smothered by bees that I’ve tried to represent in the piece dedicated to her?
 What happened to the braggart soldier to whom she clung as though to a branch over the abyss, even while knowing he could not stop her falling?
 Did the feigned vestal live out the comfortable life of public virtue she craved as much as private sensual indulgence?
 Philosopher 1, I have discovered, turned to analysis of the surface of things, eschewing all depth.
 He’s a photographer.
-The failed stoic, alas, I know now had a far stronger pull to a minor key than I presented, but I caught him at a good time and this is a happy memorial of that.
-The lady lives on as charming and nonchalant as ever, but philosopher 2 – what was or still is the story there?
-I think he became a therapist.
+The Failed Stoic, alas, I know now had a far stronger pull to a minor key than I presented, but I caught him at a good time and this is a happy memorial of that.
+The Matron died alone 17 years after my quixotic portrait of her.
+The Lady lives on apparently as charming and nonchalant as ever (if economically wrecked by her son), while philosopher 2 became a therapist after a career involving math0matical calculation.
 As for the curse tablet, the body it referred to is quite forgotten.

 A single file of the whole second half of the concert would be too large to upload, so here it is in two parts along with some notes.
 First, the 5 pieces to “Defixio” (just over 8 minutes).
 Parts have an unfortunate hum or hiss, but that becomes inaudible very soon.